alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

 ![](/images/mongo-auth-03.png)
 _Source: [makeuseof.com](https://www.makeuseof.com/what-is-three-way-handshake-how-does-it-work/)_

 Once a host is known from the seed list, next we need to connect to it.
 This is done using a standard [TCP 3-way Handshake](https://www.geeksforgeeks.org/tcp-3-way-handshake-process/), which constitutes 1 RTT.
-Note that As there is an `ACK` sent following the `SYN/ACK` this handshake is sometimes considered to be [1.5 RTT](https://networkengineering.stackexchange.com/a/76369), however most TCP stacks will send the first data packet with the `ACK`.
+Note that as there is an `ACK` sent following the `SYN/ACK` this handshake is sometimes considered to be [1.5 RTT](https://networkengineering.stackexchange.com/a/76369), however most TCP stacks will send the first data packet with the `ACK`.

 ```js
 /* Network Round Trips */